The Mountain in Labour: The Classical fable

+The Greek verse above, in the Sotadean metre, was supposedly said by the 4th-century BC Egyptian King Tachōs to the Spartan king Agesilaus, mocking him for his small stature.
+Agesilaus is said to have replied "One day I will appear to you like a lion!"

+The verse is discussed in an article by Howard Jacobson (2007), in which he argues that the original proverb may have meant "she was in labour with a mountain, but in the end produced only a mouse".

+The proverb has become known far from Europe.
+It is now “known as far away as Japan, as the proverb Taizan meido [shite], nezumi ippiki 'The mountain labors [and gives birth to] a mouse'."
+After Aesop's fables were taken to Japan by Christian missionaries in the 16th century, they became independently acculturated.
+In 1955 the saying "A great mountain is in labor and brings forth a rat and nothing else" was recorded as a native proverb.
+The proverb has also been translated into Indonesian.

 Mediaeval interpretations

 During the Middle Ages the fable was retold many times without significant variation.
 The moral, however, was differently expressed and widened to specify a variety of circumstances to which it could be applied.

 One of the Anglo-Latin prose collections going under the name Romulus gives a more extended interpretation, commenting that it warns one not to believe big talk, "for there are some who promise many more things than they deliver, and some who threaten much and perform least".
 This was more or less the conclusion on which William Caxton closed his ambiguous adaptation of the story as "a hylle whiche beganne to tremble and shake by cause of the molle whiche delved hit".
-There was, however, a closer English-language version of the fable told earlier by John Gower in his Confessio Amantis (c.1390), with the advice not to be taken in by every empty rumour.
+There was, however, a closer English-language version of the fable told earlier by John Gower in his Confessio Amantis (c.
+1390), with the advice not to be taken in by every empty rumour.

 The actual line from Horace's poem (Parturient montes, nascetur ridiculus mus) was reproduced word for word in another mediaeval compilation of fables, the Ysopet-Avionnet.
 In this instance, however, the allusion was in connection with the different fable about Belling the cat, which has as subject the ineffectiveness of political dialogue.